agschaid/tour-de-spielplatz/README.md

 Install hugo.
 Needs to be the extended version.

+The theme is already checked in an does not need to be installed.

 ## Develop

-Run `hugo server` to see the site at localhost:1313.
-All changes to the codebase (see "Data Layout") will be reflected there in realtime.
+Run `hugo server` to see the site in your browser at http://localhost:1313 .
+All changes to the codebase (see "Data Layout") will be reflected there in realtime (as long as the server is running).

 ## Deployment

-* Run `hugo` to build the site.
+* Run `hugo` to build the site und store all artifacts in `public/`.
 * Copy all contents of `public/` (only the contents.
-Not the folder itself) to the ftp remote (in my case that is calling `mirror -e -P 10 -R <absolute-lokal-path>/tour-de-spielplatz/public .` in an `lftp` session)
+Not the folder itself) to the ftp remote (in my case that is calling `mirror -e -P 10 -R <absolute-lokal-path>/tour-de-spielplatz/public .` in an `lftp` session.
+Choose your own poison)

 # Data Layout